The First Love Of Alipang Havens

 "Frodo, has anyone told you the latest from President Atkinson?"

-"No, Ranger, it's hours since I've been close to anything electronic that _isn't_ smashed into scorched junk.
+"No, Ranger, it's hours since I was close to anything electronic that isn't smashed into scorched junk.
 What happened?"
-His workers also paused to hear whatever news Perlita might relate.
+His workers also paused to hear what news Perlita might relate.

 "Atkinson came out of hiding in the Chinese Embassy to give a media conference.
 She said that because the Western Enclave _disobeyed_ her by resisting the invasion, she is rescinding her promise to allow you exiles to elect your own local leaders.
 She went on with the usual: diversiphobes and fascists threatening to undo all of the Fairness Party's good work, but the collective would prevail, blabbity-blab."